jalonso2084/Huancavelica/README.md

 cd Huancavelica
 ```

-Then continue with **Setting Up Python & Installing Requirements** below.
+Then you can continue with **Setting Up Python & Installing Requirements** below.

 ---